-In this paper, we continue this line of research, and revisit the use of PUFs in OT-and BC-protocols.
-Particular emphasis is placed on the achievable practical security if well-established PUFs (like electrical PUFs with 64-bit challenge lengths or optical PUFs) are used in the protocols.
-We start by observing an attack on the OT- and BC-protocols of Brzuska et al. [1, 2] which quadratically reduces the number of responses that a malicious player must read out in order to cheat.
+In this paper, we continue this line of research, and revisit the use of PUFs in OT and BC protocols.
+Particular emphasis is placed on the achievable practical security if some well-known PUFs (like electrical PUFs with 64-bit challenge lengths or optical PUFs) are used in the protocols.
+We start by observing an attack on the OT and BC protocols of Brzuska et al. [2,3] which quadratically reduces the number of responses that a malicious player must read out to cheat.
 It works fully in the original communication model of Brzuska et al. and makes no additional assumptions.
 As we show, the attack makes the protocols insecure in practice if electrical PUFs with medium bitlengths around 64 bits are used, and generally if optical PUFs are employed.
-This has a special relevance since the use of optical PUFs for their protocols had been explicitly proposed by Brzuska et al. (see Section 8 of [2]).
+This has a special relevance since the use of optical PUFs for their protocols had been explicitly proposed by Brzuska et al. (see Sect.
+8 of [3]).
+Secondly, we investigate countermeasures against our attack, and show that interactive hashing can be used to enhance the security of PUF-based OT and BC protocols.

-Our work continues the recent trend of a formalization of PUFs, including protocol analyses, more detailed investigations of non-trivial communication settings, and formal security proofs.
+Our work continues the recent trend of a formalization of PUFs, including the formalization of PUF security features [1,2,7,20,27,32], cryptanalyses of PUF protocols [29,30], more detailed investigations of non-trivial communication settings [7,20], and formal security proofs [2,7,20,27].
 This trend will eventually lay the foundations for future PUF research, and seems indispensible for a healthy long-term development of the field.
 It also combines protocol design and practical security analyses in a novel manner.

 Organization of this paper.
-In Section 2 we present the protocols of Brzuska et al. in order to achieve a self-contained treatment.
+In Sect.
+2 we present the protocols of Brzuska et al. [2] to achieve a self-contained treatment.
 Section 3 gives our quadratic attack.
 Section 4 discusses its practical effect.
-Section 5 discusses countermeasures.
-We conclude the paper in Section 6.
+Section 5 shows the applicability of our attack to a recent OT protocol by Ostrovsky et al. [20].
+Section 6 discusses one particular countermeasure.
+Section 7 gives a new, PUF-based protocol for OT based on interactive hashing, and analyzes its security.
+We conclude the paper in Sect.
+8.

-2 The Protocols of Brzuska et al.
+2 The protocols of Brzuska et al.

-Our aim in this paper is to present a quadratic attack on two recent PUF-protocols for OT and BC by Brzuska et al. [1,2] and to discuss its practical relevance.
-In order to achieve a self-contained treatment, we will now present these two protocols.
-To keep our exposition simple, we will not use the full UC-notation of [1], and will present the schemes mostly without error correction mechanisms, since the latter play no role in the context of our attack.
+Our aim in this paper is to present a quadratic attack on two recent PUF protocols for OT and BC by Brzuska et al. [2,3] and to discuss its practical relevance.
+To achieve a self-contained treatment, we will now present these two protocols.
+To keep our exposition simple, we will not use the full UC notation of [2], and will present the schemes mostly without error correction mechanisms, since the latter play no role in the context of our attack.

-The protocols use two communication channels between the communication partners: A binary channel, over which all digital communication is handled.
+The protocols use two communication channels between the communication partners: a binary channel, over which all digital communication is handled.
 It is assumed that this channel is non-confidential, but authenticated.
 And secondly an insecure physical channel, over which the PUF is sent.
 It is assumed that adversaries can measure adaptively selected CRPs of the PUF while it is in transition over this channel.

-2.1 Oblivious Transfer
+2.1 Oblivious transfer

-The OT protocol of [1] implements one-out-of-two string oblivious transfer.
-It is assumed that in each subsession the sender $P_i$ initially holds two (fresh) bitstrings $s_0, s_1 \in \{0,1\}^{\lambda}$ , and that the receiver $P_j$ holds a (fresh) choice bit b.
+The OT protocol of [2] implements one-out-of-two string oblivious transfer.
+It is assumed that in each subsession the sender P_i initially holds two (fresh) bitstrings $s_0, s_1 \in \{0, 1\}^{\lambda}$, and that the receiver P_j holds a (fresh) choice bit b.